TroutTrout

 Compliance Concerns

 Industrial organizations must comply with standards such as CMMC for defense contractors and NIS2 for critical infrastructure.
-These standards emphasize the importance of securing all devices within a network, including legacy systems.
+These standards require securing all devices within a network, including legacy systems.
 Failure to comply can result in severe penalties and increased risk of cyber incidents.

 Implementing Device Authentication in Legacy Systems